dyglo/flow-vision/README.md

 # VisionFlow

-Monorepo scaffold for the VisionFlow platform.
-Phase 1 establishes the full-stack foundations (React
-+ FastAPI), containerised tooling, and environment configuration to support subsequent feature phases.
+VisionFlow is an AI-assisted object detection platform.
+The repository is organised as a monorepo with a Vite + React frontend and a FastAPI backend.
+Phase 1 established the core scaffolding; Phase 2 introduces the YOLO inference service, MongoDB persistence via Beanie, and an HTTP endpoint for single-image detection with class filtering.

 ## Structure

-- `frontend/`: React + Vite + Tailwind UI shell with navigation stubs for all roadmap phases.
+- `frontend/`: React UI shell with navigation stubs matching the design comps.
+TailwindCSS and Vite configuration include shared aliases and theming primitives.
-- `backend/`: FastAPI service with env-driven configuration, CORS, SQLite (dev) session factory, and Docker-ready packaging.
+- `backend/`: FastAPI application with CORS, environment-driven configuration, SQLite (for auxiliary metadata), MongoDB + Beanie setup, and YOLO service modules.
-- `docker-compose.yml`: Spins up frontend, backend, and Redis for local orchestration (forward-looking for batch processing).
+- `docker-compose.yml`: Spins up frontend, backend, Redis (for future task queues), and MongoDB.
-- `.env.example`: Shared configuration template.
-Copy to `.env` / `frontend/.env` before running.
+- `.env.example`: Shared configuration template — copy to `.env` / `frontend/.env` before running.

 ## Getting Started